 If you’re frustrated that your child seems unmotivated to study or refuses to learn independently, read this post to learn how to develop study skills for children so that they start taking an interest in their homework and exam preparations on their own.

 How To Motivate Children To Study

-It has been repeatedly advised by researches and child counsellors not to force the children to sit with their textbooks but indirectly motivate them to do so.
+It has been repeatedly advised by researchers and child counsellors not to force the children to sit with their textbooks but indirectly motivate them to do so.
 You have to make studies interesting enough for them through motivation and performance merits.

 Healthy study habits for children cannot be developed through constant pressure and harassment.
 If you have a tendency to nag and berate them to study, refrain from doing this immediately because it doesn’t work.